May 2020. California.

-We bought our Rav4 EV 6 years ago today.
-Never before did we remember or mark the day we bought a new car, but we do love our Rav.
+We bought our Rav4 EV seven years ago today.
+Never before did we remember or mark the day we bought a new car, but we do love the Rav4.
 This EV continues to do it’s job very well for us.
-It’s a very good commuting car and has plenty of storage for shopping trips and regional camping trips.
+It’s a very good commuting car and has plenty of storage for family duties, shopping, and regional camping trips.

 We drive our cars like the average person in the United States.
 For the first 5 years the Rav was our primary car and we drove about 14 to 15,000 miles a year (~23,000 km).
 Our Rav4 EV electric car did the job day in and day out, it never let us down.

 Two years ago we got a new EV and the Rav became our secondary family car so we drive it a bit less now, about 9,000 miles a year (~14,500 km).
 In 7 years we drove 88,000 miles in our Rav (140,000+ km), and there’s more to come.

 Feb 2015: First drive unit replaced at 25,000 miles

 Sept 2015: JdeMO installed (JdeMO is a CHAdeMO DC charging port)

 April 2016: Rav was hit from behind at a stop sign.
 The rear bumper and hatch were dented and replaced, bill to the other driver’s insurance was ~$5,000